What’s this? It looks like the wearable equivalent of a NoPhone

 Haptics, mostly.
 The creators argue bass should be felt and not just heard — it’s what connects you physically to music, and what’s obviously missing when you’re using weedy headphones.

-You know that feeling when you’re in a club or at a noisy gig, and the bass punches you in the gut?
-This is the same, only you’re being punched on the, um, wrist.
+You know that feeling when you’re in a club or at a noisy gig and the bass punches you in the gut?
+This is the same, only you’re being tapped on the, um, wrist.

 That sounds a bit… anticlimactic

 You’d think so, but your brain’s an odd thing.
 It turns out that with the Basslet on your wrist, you really do get a feeling akin to standing unnecessarily close to a massive speaker, having bass vibrate through your body.
 And because it’s silent to the outside world, you don’t get the evil glances reserved for dolts carting about ear-smashing boom boxes.

 How does it work?
 Is there an app?

 Mercifully, no. You get a ‘sender’, which is plugged into a headphone port (and which itself has a port to plug your headphones into).
 And then there’s the wearable itself.
 That’s it.
 There’s nothing to configure.
 And this means it can work with anything from a cutting-edge smartphone (although, perhaps not the iPhone 7, from what we're hearing) to some beaten-up Walkman you have knocking around your office, you hipster, you.